SciPyCourse2018/scipycourse2018.github.io/project.md

 ### Project goal:

 Analyze (or reanalyze) some of your own real data, so that it's immediately useful to you.
 If you don't have any of your own data, try and find some dataset that interests you.
-Failing that, Nick or I can find a dataset for you to work on.
+Failing that, I can find a dataset for you to work on.

 ### Required: